EXPLAINER: English soccer leads social media racism boycott - WHIZ News

 BANNED BY CLUBS

 Manchester United announced on Friday that six fans have been banned for racially abusing Tottenham forward Son Heung-min on social media.
-United also found in a review of Twitter, Instagram and Facebook that 3,300 abusive posts were aimed at its players between September 2019 and February 2021.
+United also found in a review of Twitter, Instagram and Facebook that 3,300 abusive posts were aimed at its players from September 2019 to February 2021.
 Chelsea also said on Friday that a supporter had been banned for 10 days for antisemitic posts.

 WHAT’S NEXT?